 The purpose of the Washington Collegiate Recovery Support Grant Program is to develop and sustain collegiate recovery support services statewide by offering a grant opportunity to colleges and universities that are innovative, poised for this initiative, and want to make a meaningful contribution to their students.

-The goal of Collegiate Recovery Support is to offer the chance for students in recovery from substance use to experience the opportunities higher education offers both in the college environment, and after by providing support, preventing a return to substance use, and promoting successful academic performance.
+Overall, the goal of Collegiate Recovery Support is to offer the chance for recovering students and those seeking recovery from substance use, to experience the opportunities that higher education offers both in the college environment and after by providing support, preventing a return to substance use, and promoting successful academic performance.

 Collegiate Recovery Virtual Learning Community

-The Collegiate Recovery Virtual Learning Community is a six-part webinar series from December 2020 through April 2021, covering topics on how to construct a sustainable Collegiate Recovery Program/Community.
+The Collegiate Recovery Virtual Learning Community was a six-part webinar series from December 2020 through April 2021, covering topics on how to construct a sustainable Collegiate Recovery Program/Community.

 Pre-registration is required.
 Open to all faculty, staff, and students, these Spring 2021 sessions will be facilitated via Zoom:

 - Introduction to Collegiate Recovery | December 3 | Video | PowerPoint

 - Collegiate Recovery Data Collection for Beginners | January 7 | Video | PowerPoint

 - Asset Mapping | February 18 | Video | PowerPoint

 - Cultivating Community Partnerships |March 4 | Video | PowerPoint